somyagupta06/cyber-security-beginner-notes/OverTheWire/Bandit/level13---->level14.md

 - If still permission is denied , use:

 chmod 600 sshkey.private
-- Try tco connect again.
+- Try to connect again.
 ---
 # SSH Public–Private Key Authentication Guide